-Overall, extreme heat poses a higher immediate risk of severe illness or death than COVID-19, and certain exposure to extreme heat is a higher risk than potential COVID-19 exposure and transmission.
-Protection from extreme heat is the primary priority.
-Most COVID-19 public health restrictions in British Columbia were lifted in April 2021.
+Overall, for most people extreme heat poses a higher immediate risk of severe illness or death than COVID-19, and certain exposure to extreme heat is a higher risk than potential COVID-19 exposure and transmission.
+Protection from extreme heat should be prioritized.
+Most COVID-19 public health restrictions in British Columbia were lifted in April 2022.
+For organizations that serve populations at higher risk from COVID-19, infection prevention and control measures can complement cooling measures during heat events.
+If your organization is encountering challenges with this, please consult VCH Healthy Environments and Climate Change.